Home / Articles / Supplements and Microplastics

 Brands to Keep an Eye On

 A small but growing number of brands are publicly transitioning to glass and compostable packaging for supplement categories where it is feasible.
-Worth watching: Rosita Real Foods (raw extracted cod liver oil in nitrogen flushed glass bottles, and the only brand we found that publishes per batch microplastic test results alongside heavy metal and rancidity data), Pure Encapsulations (HPMC capsules with glass bottle options), Thorne (NSF certified, transitioning some lines to glass), and Carlson Labs (long history of nitrogen flushed glass bottled liquid omega 3).
+Worth watching: Rosita Real Foods (raw extracted cod liver oil in nitrogen flushed glass bottles, and the only brand we found that publishes per batch microplastic test results alongside heavy metal and rancidity data), Thorne (NSF Certified for Sport across the supplement line, transitioning some packaging to glass), Bare Performance Nutrition (Creapure + Informed Sport, founder led), Transparent Labs (publishes per batch COAs publicly with lot number lookup), and Carlson Labs (long history of nitrogen flushed glass bottled liquid omega 3, IFOS five star).
 None of them are perfect.
 All of them are better than the softgel default.

 Frequently Asked Questions